RajeshGeesala/NetFlix-GPT/README.md

 23. Gpt Search Component
 24. Multi Language Support configuration
 25. Made Gpt SearchBar component
+26. Get OpenAi api key
-26. Created Gpt Slice and added to the store
+27. Created Gpt Slice and added to the store
-27. Used OpenAi api to fetch the details what we entered in Gpt search Bar
+28. Used OpenAi api to fetch the details what we entered in Gpt search Bar
-28. Used Promise.all( ) method for fetching details in an array
+29. Used Promise.all( ) method for fetching details in an array
-29. Fetched movie details from openAi api and displayed in Ui open the app
+30. Fetched movie details from tmdb api and rendered in Ui open the app
-30. Re-Used the MovieList component to render details of movies from OpenAi API.
+31. Re-Used the MovieList component to render details of movies from OpenAi API.
-31.
+31. Adding .env file .
+32. Used Memoization .
+33.